Logline

 Synopsis

-Rachael is a mother of five and is pregnant with her sixth.
-She is considering adoption for her unborn child as a means of survival - for herself, for the five children currently in her care, and the baby that’s on the way.
-Rachael is also an adoptee.
-As she considers becoming a birth mom herself, she feels a new kinship with the woman who gave her life and yet about whom she knows so little.
+Rachael is recently divorced and working hard to keep her family afloat.
+She is considering adoption as a means of survival - for herself, her other kids, and the baby that’s on the way.
+Rachael is also an adoptee and always felt that her birth mom didn’t love her.
+She worries that if she chooses adoption, her child would struggle with the same sense of abandonment.
+But if she keeps her baby, will the rest of her family suffer as a result?
 Nikole just graduated from high school and is due with a baby girl in January.
 Within one month of graduation, Nikole’s dad passed away from cancer, and she found out she was pregnant.
 At nineteen, she’d just lost a parent, and she questions if she is ready to become one herself.
 We follow each woman throughout the third trimester of their pregnancies as they consider placing their baby for adoption.
 The story builds to the moment when each woman will deliver her baby.
 She will then have 48 hours before being discharged from the hospital to make her final and permanent decision - whether to raise her child or place them into the arms of another family.

 Director’s Statement